MrYsLab/telemetrix-rpi-pico-2w/docs/app_creation.md

 ## Downloading And Running The Examples

 Go to the [telemetrix-rpi-pico-2w](https://github.com/MrYsLab/telemetrix-rpi-pico-2w) GitHub repository.
-Click on the green button in the upper right corner and download the zip file.
+Click the green button in the upper-right corner and download the ZIP file.

 ![](./images/examples.png)

-Next, expand the zip file and go to the examples directory.
+Next, expand the ZIP file and open the examples directory.
 Select any of the examples that you wish to run.

 ## Application Templates
-Below are a set of application templates to help get you started.
+Below are application templates to help you get started.
 The templates show how to instantiate each API.
 For asyncio, the templates

 ### Serial Threaded